michaelkamprath/rgb-led-matrix/hardware/README.md

 In this common anode set up, the rows would be "on" when the proper 74HC595 pin is in the `high` state and the column would "on" when its respective pin is in the `low` state.
 Basically, the shift register is sinking the columns and powering the rows.
 This would be inversed if you are using a common cathode RGB LED.

-There are two challenges with this design:
+There are three challenges with this design:

 1. You cannot light only (R1,C01) and (R2, C02) simultaneously as (R1,C02) and (R2, C01) will also be lit.
 2. Individual pins of the 74HC595 have a max current draw of 70 mA, but it's best to keep less than 20 mA.
 For LEDs that have a 20 mA draw, this means that the 74HC595 can't directly power an entire row of LEDs.
+3. Most RGB LEDs have have differing forward voltages for each of the single color LEDs in them.
+Combined with parasitic capacitance of the LEDs, this can create unwanted currents in LEDs that are supposedly in the off state, in turn causing ghost images in the LED display.

 ### Multiplexing